Rihay66/3Sisters-Documentation/Engine/ResourceSystems/Resource Systems.md

 }
 ```

-Most managers that manage resources utilize this system of storing and retrieving stuff from just using a name and due note that name is explicit meaning that "Pet" != "pet"
+Most managers that manage resources utilize this system of storing and retrieving stuff from just using a name and due note that name is explicit meaning that "Pet" != "pet".

-*In the future there will be more different types of Resource managers*

 Here are all the Resource systems for quick reference:
 [[Texture]]